Policy explains the types of personal information Transgrid collects, where personal information is being sent and how it is kept secure.

 - b) whether the information or opinion is recorded in a material form or not.

 The types of personal information we collect about you depends on the circumstances of collection.
-We collect personal information to:
+We collect

 - Fill job vacancies